dtcenter/MET/docs/Users_Guide/appendixA.rst

      in the configuration file.
 So all of the 1166 observations are rejected for the same reason.

+     In addition, running point_stat with at least verbosity level 9 (-v 9) will result in a log message being printed to explain why each observation is skipped or retained for each verification task.
+     This level of detail is intended only for debugging purposes.

 Q. What types of NetCDF files can MET read?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^